-These cultures do not view avoiding looking someone in the eyes as rude or disinterested, or even as necessarily being submissive.
+These cultures do not view avoiding looking at someone in the eyes as rude or disinterested.
+They also do not view it as necessarily being submissive.
 Instead, avoiding eye contact is usually interpreted as being simply being polite or reverent.

 The rule of thumb in Asia, Africa, and Latin American cultures is to be careful about the eye contact you make with anyone that could be seen as a social (or workplace) superior.
 Staring at a superior will be seen as a challenge or as a sign of disrespect.

 According to "TheTravel.com," in some African countries, eye contact norms vary with urban and rural settings.
 Urban centers may tolerate more eye contact than is seen as proper in villages.
 Also, when speaking to an elder, direct or extended eye contact should be avoided.